-Forward-looking statements may include, but are not limited to, management's expectations, intentions, and beliefs concerning:

-- the development and operation of the Wynyard Carnallite Project; - future extraction and exploitation of mineral deposits; - capital expenditure requirements; - future commodity prices; - expectations regarding prices and costs; - expectations regarding the Company's ability to obtain additional financing necessary to develop the Wynyard Carnallite Project; - expectations regarding the production capacity of the Wynyard Carnallite Project; - expectations regarding markets for potash in North America and globally; - expectations regarding the distinction between standard-grade and high-grade potash; - expectations regarding markets for magnesium compounds; - the effectiveness of the Company's anticipated solution mining methods; - expenditures to be made by the Company to meet certain work commitments; - work plans to be conducted by the Company; - reclamation and rehabilitation obligations and liabilities; - treatment under governmental regulatory regimes with respect to environmental matters; - treatment under governmental taxation regimes; - impact of foreign governments and regulation on the Company's operations;

-- future development of infrastructure;

-- government regulation of mining operations;

-- dependence on key personnel; and
+Forward-looking statements may include, but are not limited to, management's expectations, intentions, and beliefs concerning: the development and operation of the Wynyard Potash Project or the Proteos Nitrogen Project; future extraction and exploitation of mineral deposits; capital expenditure requirements; future commodity prices; expectations regarding prices and costs; expectations regarding the Company's ability to obtain additional financing necessary to develop the Wynyard Potash Project and the Proteos Nitrogen Project; expectations regarding the production capacity of the Wynyard Potash Project and the Proteos Nitrogen Project; expectations regarding markets for potash and nitrogen fertilizers in North America and globally; expectations regarding the distinction between standard-grade and high-grade potash; expectations regarding markets for magnesium compounds; the effectiveness of the Company's anticipated solution mining methods; expenditures to be made by the Company to meet certain work commitments; work plans to be conducted by the Company; reclamation and rehabilitation obligations and liabilities; treatment under governmental regulatory regimes with respect to environmental matters; treatment under governmental taxation regimes; impact of foreign governments and regulation on the Company's operations; future development of infrastructure; government regulation of mining operations; dependence on key personnel; and competitive conditions.

-- competitive conditions.

-Forward-looking statements in this AIF include statements regarding:

-- the Company's ability to commence and increase production from 625,000 TPY, to 1.375 million TPY, and thereafter to 2.125 million TPY of potash; - the production of potash or magnesium compounds; - the costs related to the operation of the plant and facilities will be consistent with other solution mining operations subject to differences in the Company's mineral body and processing; - the implementation and ongoing use of solution mining process; - further seismic exploration and drilling; - global fertilizer demand and consumption; - CAPEX and OPEX estimates; - anticipated results of development and extraction activities and estimated future developments; - the Company's ability to produce sufficient potash to meet its obligations under the Offtake Agreement; - the Company's ability to obtain additional financing on satisfactory terms; - the market prices for potash and magnesium compounds; - the Company's ability to pump the waste underground to eliminate any requirement for surface salt tailings piles; - the Company's ability to economically extract and process mineralized material into potash; and - the improvements that the Company has developed for the solution mining process are as effective as expected by the Company.
+Forward-looking statements in this AIF include statements regarding: the Company's ability to commence and increase production from 625,000 TPY, to 1.375 million TPY, and thereafter to 2.125 million TPY of potash; the production of potash, nitrogen fertilizer, or magnesium compounds; the costs related to the operation of the plant and facilities will be consistent with other solution mining operations subject to differences in the Company's mineral body and processing; the implementation and ongoing use of solution mining process; further seismic exploration and drilling; global fertilizer demand and consumption; CAPEX and OPEX estimates; anticipated results of development and extraction activities and estimated future developments; the Company's ability to produce sufficient potash to meet its obligations under the Offtake Agreement; the Company's ability to obtain additional financing on satisfactory terms; the market prices for potash, nitrogen fertilizer, and magnesium compounds; the Company's ability to pump the waste underground to eliminate any requirement for surface salt tailings piles; the Company's ability to economically extract and process mineralized material into potash; and the improvements that the Company has developed for the solution mining process are as effective as expected by the Company.